 See Chapter 135 for information about:

-Who must participate in the RESET program;
+Who must participate in the RESET program.

-What activities are required; and
+What activities are required.

 What the penalties are for noncompliance.